pagkly/Zed/Investopedia3/Overnight Index Swap Definition.md

 ### Key Takeaways

--   The interest of the overnight rate portion of the swap is compounded and paid at [reset dates](https://www.investopedia.com/terms/r/reset-date.asp), with the fixed leg being accounted for in the swap's value to each party.
+-   The interest of the overnight rate portion of the swap is compounded and paid at [[reset dates]](https://www.investopedia.com/terms/r/reset-date.asp), with the fixed leg being accounted for in the swap's value to each party.
--   The floating leg's [present value](https://www.investopedia.com/terms/p/presentvalue.asp) (PV) is determined by either compounding of the overnight rate or by taking the [geometric average](https://www.investopedia.com/terms/g/geometricmean.asp) of the rate over a given period.
+-   The floating leg's [[present value]](https://www.investopedia.com/terms/p/presentvalue.asp) (PV) is determined by either compounding of the overnight rate or by taking the [[geometric average]](https://www.investopedia.com/terms/g/geometricmean.asp) of the rate over a given period.
--   Like other interest rate swaps, an [interest rate curve](https://www.investopedia.com/terms/y/yieldcurve.asp) must be produced to determine the present value of cash flows.
+-   Like other interest rate swaps, an [[interest rate curve]](https://www.investopedia.com/terms/y/yieldcurve.asp) must be produced to determine the present value of cash flows.

 ## How Does an Overnight Index Swap Work?

-The overnight index swap denotes an interest rate swap involving the overnight rate being exchanged for a [fixed interest rate](https://www.investopedia.com/terms/f/fixedinterestrate.asp).
+The overnight index swap denotes an interest rate swap involving the overnight rate being exchanged for a [[fixed interest rate]](https://www.investopedia.com/terms/f/fixedinterestrate.asp).
 An overnight index swap uses an overnight rate index such as the [federal funds rate](https://www.investopedia.com/terms/f/federalfundsrate.asp) as the underlying rate for the floating leg, while the fixed leg would be set at a rate agreed on by both parties.

 Overnight index swaps are popular among financial institutions because the overnight index is considered to be a good indicator of the interbank credit markets and less risky than traditional interest rate spreads.